tirimatangi/Lazy/README.md

 ## Three basic ways to use the library

-The examples have been tested with gcc versions 9.3.0 and 10.2.0 and compiled with `g++ example.cc -pthread --std=c++17`.
+The examples have been tested with gcc 10.2.0 and clang 11.0.0.
+The compiler can be switched from gcc to clang by building the examples with `cmake examples -DCMAKE_CXX_COMPILER=clang++`.

 #### 1. Run any number of functions in parallel and get the results as a tuple